KamiworksCat/djangotutorial-ubuntu/README.md

 Part 2 of django app tutorial <br>
 Part 3 of django app tutorial <br>
 Part 4 of django app tutorial <br>
+Part 5 of django app tutorial <br>

 In progress: <br>
-Doing and attempting to comprehend part 5
+Doing and attempting to comprehend part 6

 # Status of part 1 tutorial: Done